uvaai/ml2/_schedules/2 Spring 2025/index.md

 Staff extensions usually require meeting with staff and will generally also include making an alternative planning for the module.
-If any circumstances arise that would make it hard for you to make the deadline, send us an email at <minorai@mprog.nl> so we can discuss your situation.
+If any circumstances arise that would make it hard for you to make the deadline, send us an email at <ai@proglab.nl> so we can discuss your situation.
 Please do this as soon as the problem arises, rather than on the day of deadline, so we can schedule a meeting and still have room in the module for an alternative planning.
 Note that a meeting does not always guarantee an extension, as this might still depend on the details of your circumstances.

-In addition, for this course and Data Processing and Representations, you have a combined total of 2 late days, each of which you can use to get a single 24 hour extension for the module deadline.
-You can request a late day using the submit forms linked in the topbar of this course.
+In addition, for this course and Python for Data Processing, you have a combined total of 2 late days, each of which you can use to get a single 24 hour extension for the module deadline.
+You can request a late day using the submit forms linked in the sidebar of the main
+[minor AI website](https://minai.proglab.nl/).
 You must always submit your request *before* the deadline expires.
 Any submissions received after the deadline without a requested late day will not be graded, meaning your grade will default to a 1.